Festify/app/README.md

 ### Dependencies

 1. [nodejs](https://nodejs.org), [TypeScript](https://typescriptlang.org) and [yarn](https://yarnpkg.com): Festify is written in TypeScript for better scalability and fewer bugs.
 We use yarn for package management.
 1. [Firebase](https://firebase.google.com): Festify is built upon Firebase Realtime Database and Firebase Cloud Functions.
 Set up a _dedicated and paid_ Firebase project.
+For user management, you need to enable at least [anonymous authentication](https://firebase.google.com/docs/auth/web/anonymous-auth), and if you want cheat-prevention to work, also authentication with GitHub, Facebook, Twitter, and Google+.
+In that case, you also need to set up and register the respective app / developer accounts with these services.
 1. [Spotify](https://beta.developer.spotify.com/): Festify plays music from Spotify.
 Set up a Spotify Developer Application (you need a Spotify Premium account) and configure the OAuth redirect URL.
 Usually at least `http://localhost:3000` is needed for a dev-environment.
 3000 is the port the dev-server started with `yarn serve` runs on, but this can be any port you like, if you configure the dev server accordingly.
 1. [Fanart.tv](https://fanart.tv) & [Sentry](https://sentry.io): Festify displays Fanart from fanart.tv in the TV Mode and uses Sentry for error reporting.
 You require an account for both services.